Discut/komgaIS/README.md

 > Komga image set

-KomgaIS is an unofficial fork of the Tachiyomi that adds image set capabilities.
+KomgaIS is an unofficial fork of the Komga that adds image set capabilities.
 Coding...

 # Original Desc